 If there are concerns that a student may be being sexually exploited, we will record the concerns and where appropriate refer to The Integrated Front Door.
-Should the case not require Social Care intervention Early Help will be offered.
+Should Social Care intervention not be required Early Help will be offered.

-If we have concerns that a student is being exploited or they are frequently missing from home, then a referral will be made to The Integrated Front Door.
-The referral will be triaged and if the risks are considered medium/high then the student will be referred to CEAM (Child Exploitation and Missing) Panel and if deemed appropriate a Complex Safeguarding Social worker will be allocated.
+If we have concerns that a student is being exploited, then a referral will be made to The Integrated Front Door.
+We will also complete the Police Partner Agency form to share any information we have in relation to child exploitation (criminal or sexual).

+We will work in partnership with the Complex Safeguarding Team, If the student becomes allocated to a Complex Safeguarding Support Worker or Social worker within the team.

 We will share appropriate information as requested by CEAM via the Safeguarding Education Team.
-Information about the Complex safeguarding hub can be found here.